Mabitac: History

 The first Spaniards who came to this place were the friars who established the first Spanish settlement in the area and began to Christianize the local population.
 The Spaniards, having difficulty in pronouncing the "G" consonant, called this place "Mabitac" whenever they mentioned this place.
 Eventually, the name found its way in the official records and maps of Laguna made by Spanish cartographers and mariners who chartered the coastal areas of Laguna de Bay.

 This town was formerly a barrio of Siniloan, an immediate neighboring town.
 It became an independent municipality only in the year 1611, not by legislation, but by mutual agreement by and between the Spanish friars of both towns who were then the influential ruling class.

 Mabitac was the site of a battle in the Philippine–American War, when on September 17, 1900, Filipinos under General Juan Cailles defeated an American force commanded by Colonel Benjamin F. Cheatham.

 World War II and Japanese occupation

-The Japanese occupation of the Philippines occurred between 1942 and 1945, when Imperial Japan occupied the Commonwealth of the Philippines during World War II.
-The invasion of the Philippines started on 8 December 1941, ten hours after the attack on Pearl Harbor.

 In 1942, Japanese soldiers entered and occupied Mabitac.
-In 1945, the Philippine Commonwealth Army troops of the 4th, 42nd and 43rd Infantry Division and 4th Constabulary Regiment of the Philippine Constabulary together with the recognized guerrillas defeated the Japanese Imperial forces during the Second Battle of Mabitac.
+In 1945, the Philippine guerrillas defeated the Japanese and liberated Mabitac.

 Geography

+Mabitac is 30 km from Santa Cruz, 76 km from Manila, and 59 km from Antipolo.

 Barangays

-Mabitac is politically subdivided into 15 barangays:
+Mabitac is politically subdivided into 15 barangays, as indicated below: Each barangay consists of puroks and some have sitios.